Wealthineer/Turbin3-WBA-Cohort_Q3_2024/README.md

 - [vote-program](./vote-program/README.md): basic anchor program for simple upvote and downvote functionality
 - [anchor-vault](./anchor-vault/README.md): basic anchor program for depositing and withdrawing SOL
 - [escrow](./escrow/README.md):  a program that facilitates a secure exchange of spl tokens between two parties that do not need to trust each other
+- [nft-staking](./nft-staking/README.md): a program to stake an NFT by freezing it in the users wallet and enable the user to claim tokens depending on how long the NFT was staked.

 ## Acknowledgments